av1v3k/learn_flutter/README.md

 - The custom Layout(by me) is changing as followed by Udemy Tut. :(
 - Used List<String>, toList(), spread operator to expand the list.

+What is diff b/w const vs final?

+final - runtime fixed/constant variable.
+const - compile time fixed/constant variable.

+const can also be used to value as well - And that means, values can't be changed